Climate adaptation, vulnerability and community well-being

 Every regional council in the country, and over a quarter of our local councils, face extreme exposure to climate hazards like coastal erosion, flooding and rising groundwater levels.
 This research establishes a community development framework for the way we adapt and make decisions about climate change.

 Over the coming years, communities will have to make near-impossible decisions – from how to pay for expensive coastal defence systems to when we should think about picking up our survey pegs and walking backwards from the coastline.

 Communities will face increasing physical, social, financial and emotional challenges, and councils are already looking to central government to provide a cohesive framework for the planning and funding of adaptation.
 But to minimise suffering as we adapt – and to adapt successfully – local authorities also need new ways to engage with communities.

-This research project (concluded in June 2019), draws on stories and insights from community members, iwi members and council staff.
+This research project draws on stories and insights from community members, iwi members and council staff.
 The research was also grounded in its case study locations of the Hutt Valley and South Dunedin.

 Project findings suggest that council engagement with communities about climate impacts requires more than ‘business as usual’ engagement processes, because: